Clinical FAQs

 Sperm Freeze

-I will be away on the day of my partner’s IUI /egg collection.
+I won’t be available on the day of my partner’s IUI /egg collection.
 How can I provide a sperm sample for treatment?

-If you are aware that you are unable to attend the unit on the day of treatment, you may be able to make an appointment for back-up sperm storage.
-You would need to attend an appointment for bloods and consents to be taken and then make a second appointment before the treatment day to ensure we can freeze a sperm sample to use on the day of treatment.
+If your occupation (i.e. Armed forces, offshore working) means you will not be available to provide a fresh sample of sperm for treatment, you may be able to freeze sperm for back-up.
+You would need to attend an appointment for blood tests and consents to be taken, and then make a second appointment before the treatment day to ensure we can freeze a sperm sample to use on the day of treatment.

 Sperm Preparation